The war in Gaza has wiped out entire Palestinian families. AP documents 60 who lost dozens or more

 “When the family had one martyr, it lived in grief for all its life.
 Imagine now,” he said, his voice cracking.
 “How could we still be sane after all of this?”

-Now all he does is call his mother in Gaza every day to make sure she is still alive.
+Now he just calls his mother in Gaza every day to make sure she is still alive.

 Wafaa Shurafa in Deir al-Balah, Gaza, Kareem Chehayeb in Beirut, Lee Keath in Cairo, and Samya Kullab in Baghdad contributed to this report.